hadiroudsari/machine-learning-review-/README.md

 every ***node*** is a test on the value of one feature.
 For each possible outcome of the test an arrow is created that links to subsequent test node or to a leaf node. leaf nodes are ***decision***  concerning to the value of classification.

  **Top-Down Decision Tree Induction**  recursicly build a tree top-down by divide and conquer.

+ At each step,  we aim to find the ***best split*** of our data.
+What is a good split?
+One which reduces the uncertainty of   classification for “some” split!